 Accessibility: The main car park overlooks the beach, so you’ll be able to spot your car from the sea while you paddle!

-Facilities: Combe Martin has many lovely cafés and shops, and there are public toilets at the car park
+Facilities: Combe Martin has many lovely cafés and shops, and there are public toilets in the car park.

 Dog-friendly beaches in South Devon

 Our personal favourite: Babbacombe Beach